 Latin Quarter (Quartier Latin)

-Paris’ Latin Quarter is a popular, historical area of the Left Bank.
-Home to the main Sorbonne campus, this dynamic, student-filled neighborhood was once frequented by Ernest Hemingway, Jean-Paul Sartre, Simone de Beauvoir, and other revolutionaries.
-Today it’s distinguished for its buzzing cafés, lively restaurants, and must-see landmarks.
+Paris’ Latin Quarter (Quartier Latin) is a popular historical area of the Left Bank.
+Home to the main Sorbonne University campus, this student-filled neighborhood is known for its arty, intellectual feel.
+The Latin Quarter was also frequented by Lost Generation luminaries including Ernest Hemingway and F. Scott Fitzgerald, as well as Jean-Paul Sartre, Simone de Beauvoir, and Pablo Picasso.
+Today, the area is distinguished by its buzzing cafés, lively restaurants, and must-see landmarks.

 One of the oldest districts in Paris and home to ancient Roman ruins, the Latin Quarter has long fostered a reputation for creativity, intellectual daring, and radical politics.
 Its name comes from the fact that students here once spoke in Latin; founded in the 13th century, the storied Sorbonne University is still the beating heart of the neighborhood.